 After completing his B.Pharmacy studies from University of Pune, Shrikant chose to pursue Master's in Bioinformatics at Indian Institute of Information Technology Allahabad, mainly to gain skills in computing and informatics to explore the biological big-data genomics questions and learn more about computer aided drug designing.
 Subsequently during his research stints at National Botanical Research Institute and National Agri-Food Biotechnology Institute, Shrikant has contributed in developing supercomputing enabled softwares and databases for accelerating plant genomics research and has collaborated with many groups interested in designing nutritionally improved crops.
 In ZiemertLab since October 2018, Shrikant is developing new software tools, pipelines and databases to facilitate the natural product discovery using metagenomics big-data.

 Franziska Höhn studied food sciences and biotechnology at the University of Hohenheim.
 She finished her Bachelor´s degree on the field of food microbiology and hygiene.
 Interested in microorganisms, she started her Master´s degree in microbiology at the University of Tübingen.
 In October 2019, Franziska finished her Master thesis in the field of screening metagenomic libraries for natural products in the group of Applied Natural Products Genome Mining.
 Fascinated by the great opportunities in natural product research, she stayed in the group as a PhD student.
 In a cooperation project with the AG Brötz-Oesterhelt and the Kemen group, Franziska investigates the role of natural products in shaping microbial communities.
 As a model system, she uses a bacterial synthetic community from Arabidopsis thaliana (Kemen group).
 Her work aims to increase the knowledge of natural product based interactions in nature and helps to identify members important for plant health and disease prevention.

 Athina Gavriilidou studied Biology at the Aristotle University of Thessaloniki, during which she became interested in the application of informatics tools that further biological goals.
-She chose to pursue a Masters Degree in Bioinformatics at the Karls Eberhard University of Tuebingen.
+She completed a Masters Degree in Bioinformatics at the Eberhard Karls University of Tuebingen.
 At that time she was hired as a student assistant in ZiemertLab, where she wrote her Master Thesis on the Natural Product potential and diversity within the bacterial kingdom.
 Since February 2020 Athina is working as a PhD student, researching the evolution of glycopeptide biosynthetic gene clusters and their interaction with bacterial primary metabolism.

 Patrick Weiß studied biology at the University of Tübingen.
 He finished his Bachelor’s degree on the field of evolution and ecology, where he worked on the filarial parasite Onchocerca ochengi.
 Interested in microorganisms, he continued his studies in Tübingen with starting his Master’s degree in mircobiology at the University of Tübingen.